telerik/kendo-intl/docs/num-formatting/index.md

 * **The `"c"` specifier**&mdash;Formats the number as a currency based on the locale.
 The latest currency symbol of the specified locale is used for the formatting.
 To specify precision, add a number after `"c"`.
 By default, the number is formatted and rounded to two decimal digits, or to the number of digits in the `currencyData` fractions data of the CLDR if the currency is available.

-  > The locale numbers `currencies` data and the supplemental `currencyData` must be loaded for the currency formatting to work.
+  > In order for the currency formatting to work, load the locale numbers `currencies` data and the supplemental `currencyData`.

         import { formatNumber } from '@telerik/kendo-intl';